-D.2.
+C.2.
 For IAS review, contract renewal, and promotion, the same information as above is reported.

-IV.Merit Evaluation (Annual Review) - (major restructuring 12/16/16; minor revisions 10/8/2021)
+IV.
+Merit Evaluation (Annual Review) -

 The results of merit reviews for all ranked faculty who have completed at least one academic year at UWL are due to the Dean's Office on Dec.
 15 annually.
 Merit reviews reflect activities during the prior academic year ending May 31.
 (2016 UWL Bylaws template)